hslu-dda/dda-introduction-to-python/README.md

-# Python Notebooks
+# DD+A Introduction to Python

-A collection of helpfull Python notebooks for data analysis
+A collection of ressources, notebooks und curriculas from Data Design + Art concerning Python.